ordermind/logical-permissions-js/README.md

 ### checkAccess(permissions, context)

-Check access for a permission tree.
+Checks access for a permission tree.

 **Parameters**